Understanding Peruvian Pisco Labels

 How to read a single varietal pisco (pisco puro) label:

 - Again, this tells us the type(s) of grape used to make the pisco.
-In the case, the “quebranta” grape is used.
-Pisco puro means “pure”, or only one pisco grape varietal.
+The “quebranta” grape is used to make our pisco puro, which means it is made from only one pisco grape varietal.
 Many producers will provide more information about that single varietal.
 For example, the back of our label states: “A single variety pisco distilled from quebranta, a low aromatic red wine”.